NikKowPHP/huberman-app-backend/app_documentation/backend_implementation_todo.md

                 return;
               }

-              // In a real app, you would find the user/subscription via the purchaseToken or subscriptionId
-              // For now, we will log the intent. this.logger.log(`Received Google Play Notification: ${notificationType} for subscriptionId: ${subscriptionId}`);
+              this.logger.log(`Received Google Play Notification: ${notificationType} for subscriptionId: ${subscriptionId}`);

+              // TODO: Add logic to validate the purchaseToken with the Google Play Developer API here.

-              // Find the subscription linked to this Google Play ID const subscription = await this.prisma.subscription.findFirst({
+              const subscription = await this.prisma.subscription.findFirst({
                   where: { googlePlaySubscriptionId: subscriptionId },
+                  include: { user: true },
               });

               if (!subscription) {